How to Become a Digital Forensic Examiner

 The increasing demand and high level of competency required for these jobs have made them very lucrative, with analysts able to earn more than $100,000 annually in some cases.

-As important as digital forensics jobs are, it's no easy thing to land a career.
-It takes hard work, loads of learning and plenty of perseverance and dedication to break into the field.
+As important as digital forensics jobs are, it's not an easy field to break into.
+It takes hard work, loads of learning and plenty of perseverance and dedication.
 While there are no universal qualifications, there are some general guidelines that can give you an idea of what employers are looking for.
 To be successful in your job search, you'll need to build a resume that includes the relevant education, experience, and skills.

 Education Requirements for Computer Forensics Analysts